The

 The regulators can be mounted in any position.
 For convenience, place the adjustment screws within easy access.

 The most difficult aspect of installation is getting the fuel lines onto the correct fittings.
-Older model regulators, made from castings, had labels of “in/out” on the barb bosses.
-“In” is for the fuel line from the stock regulator.
-“Out” is the return line heading straight back to the fuel tank.
-The “in” and “out” of the new regulators are similarly designated.
+Older model regulators, made from castings, had labels of in/out on the barb bosses.
+In is for the fuel line from the stock regulator.
+Out is the return line heading straight back to the fuel tank.
+The in and out of the new regulators are similarly designated.

 Fuel fittings for the 2022, 2023, & 2025 are 1/8 NPT.
 The 2027 has 1/4 NPT threads